 Lately, I have been seeing a ton of aged vases and I love them!
+Home decor can add up so one of my favorite tips is to use what you already have.
 So I set out to make a DIY aged vase of my own.
+This has turned out to be one of my favorite thrift store upcycles to date.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.